+In this episode, I will be talking to you about gyres.
+What it is.
+Why trash is accumulating in these areas.
 There are currently five large gyres in the ocean (North Atlantic, South Atlantic, Indian Ocean, South Pacific and the North Pacific Gyre).
-The biggest of the five is the North Pacific Gyre better know as the Great Pacific Garbage Patch is located between California and Hawaii.
+The biggest of the five is the North Pacific Gyre better known as the Great Pacific Garbage Patch is located between California and Hawaii.
+We will also be talking about the biggest ocean clean up and how this can be a game-changer for the future.

 [01:21] A gyre is a large system of circulation ocean currents that are formed by global wind patterns as well as forces that are created by the rotation of the earth.